-Subject: PUBLIC HEARING ON DRAFT 2025-2030 CONSOLIDATED PLAN AND FISCAL YEAR 2025- in multiple languages.
+Staff conducted community outreach and engagement from October 2024 through February 2025 for the Consolidated Plan.
+Staff ensured that outreach was undertaken in multiple languages.
 Official public meetings were noticed in English, Spanish, Vietnamese, and Chinese.
 For the meetings, translators and accessibility equipment were available.
 These standards are consistent with the City's Citizen (Community) Participation Plan for the Consolidated Plan outreach.

-In January and February 2025, the City held two at large community meetings for the general public at which participants were asked a variety of questions such as:
+In January and February 2025, the City held two at-large community meetings for the general public at which participants were asked a variety of questions, such as:

-- What should the City's top priorities be over the next 5 years? - What do you feel are the most common or pressing housing problems in the City? - What are neighborhood improvements you would like to see?
+- What should the City's top priorities be over the next five years? - What do you feel are the most common or pressing housing problems in the City? - What neighborhood improvements would you like to see?

-The meetings were virtually and in person.
-Staff sent meeting invites via eblasts to 3,604 recipients in the following list serves: affordable housing developers, anti-displacement policy, assessment of fair housing, general interest and market-rate developers.
+The meetings were held virtually and in-person.
+Staff sent meeting invites via emails to 3,604 recipients in the Housing Department's listservs for affordable housing developers, anti-displacement policy, assessment of fair housing, general interest, and market-rate developers.
 Both meetings were held in the evening to ensure maximum participation.
 The in-person meeting provided childcare and refreshments for attendees.